Young Orienteer of the Year shortlist

 We are very pleased to announce the shortlist, and that Tulloch Homes have very kindly sponsored the award, which will be presented at the Scottish Championships.

 We launched the award to celebrate 2018 as the Year of Young People in Scotland, and every single nominee is clearly dedicated to helping out and doing more: for that we thank you all!
 You are all making such a positive difference, and helping to develop and ensure the future of our sport.

-We’d like to announce that Tulloch Homes have very kindly sponsored the award, which will be presented at the Scottish Championships on Saturday 26th May.
+ke to announce that Tulloch Homes have very kindly sponsored the award, which will be presented at the Scottish Relay Championships at 1.30pm on Sunday 27th May.
 Tulloch Homes have said:

 We are delighted to be involved with the award for Young Orienteer of the Year.
 Tulloch Homes are committed to assisting young people getting involved in sport as we recognise the benefits for the individual and also for a healthier society.

 We are very pleased to announce the shortlist (in alphabetical order):

 Ben Brown (ESOC)

 Helps with SI at nearly every ESOC/INT/ELO event, has planned courses, helped with remapping, attended Coaching Foundation course, Young Leader with his local Cub Group and coaches them in orienteering; always keen, enthusiastic, has unassuming manner, an absolute credit to the club.

 Regularly helps with various aspects of event organisation, creates very positive atmosphere near assembly, offers advice to inexperienced, promotes the sport in a positive fashion with all her peers, offering team spirit and happiness.